LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 Logtalk implements :term:`static binding` and :term:`dynamic binding` for message sending calls.
 For dynamic binding, a caching mechanism is used by the runtime.
-It's useful to measure the performance overhead in *number of inferences* compared with plain Prolog and Prolog modules.
+It's useful to measure the performance overhead in *number of logic inferences* compared with plain Prolog and Prolog modules.
-Note that the number of inferences is a metric independent of the chosen backend Prolog compiler.
-The results for Logtalk 3.17.0 and later versions
+Note that the number of logic inferences is a metric independent of the chosen backend Prolog compiler.
+The results for Logtalk 3.17.0 and later versions are:
-are:

 -  Static binding: 0
 -  Dynamic binding (object bound at compile time): 1